Ch3rry-Pi3-AI/LLMOps-Medical-Chatbot/README.md

-# 🧩 **PDF Loader Component — LLMOps Medical Chatbot**
+# 🧩 **Embedding Model Component — LLMOps Medical Chatbot**

-This branch introduces the **PDF ingestion component** for the LLMOps Medical Chatbot.
+This branch introduces the **embedding model component** for the LLMOps Medical Chatbot.
-It adds functionality for loading medical PDF files and converting them into text chunks for downstream retrieval and LLM reasoning.
+It adds support for generating text embeddings using a HuggingFace sentence-transformer model, which is required for building the vector store and enabling semantic search during medical question-answering.

 ## 🗂️ **Project Structure (Updated)**